Will 1 Of These 4 Experimental Treatments Cure Ebola?

 During the world's worst recorded Ebola epidemic – the West Africa outbreak of 2014 to 2016 – Camara worked at several Ebola treatment centers in his native Guinea, where he was continually dismayed by how little he and the rest of the staff could do for patients.

-Now he's on the front lines of the ten-month-long Ebola outbreak in the Democratic Republic of Congo, working for the nonprofit aid group ALIMA, which runs the Beni treatment center, one of three where the clinical trial of the therapies is taking place.
+Now he's on the front lines of the ten-month-long Ebola outbreak in the Democratic Republic of Congo, working for the nonprofit aid group ALIMA (The Alliance for International Medical Action), which runs the Beni treatment center, one of three where the clinical trial of the therapies is taking place.

 The groundbreaking study is not the only new anti-Ebola effort in Congo.
 An experimental vaccine – which has already been given to more than 137,000 people – was recently found to be extremely effective.